Launch Your Online Business in Just 7 Days

 They used to offer a marketspace where users could purchase premium, third-party templates — but this has since been removed.

-Now, it's time to look at systeme.io as an alternative for Leadpages.
+Now, it's time to look at systeme.io as an alternative to Leadpages.

 Systeme.io is an online business-building tool that keeps things simple, affordable, and intuitive.